Terrafarms/bangkit-machine-learning/README.md

 ### Model Saving and Conversion

-The trained model is saved in the HDF5 format as model.h5 for future use.
+The trained model is saved in the HDF5 format as `model.h5` for future use.
 To integrate the model with android applications, the model is converted to the TensorFlow Lite (TFLite) format using the TFLite Converter.
-The TFLite model is saved as model.tflite for deployment on resource-constrained devices.
+The TFLite model is saved as `model.tflite` for deployment on resource-constrained devices.

+In addition to the TFLite model, a metadata file (`metadata.txt`) is provided.
+The metadata file contains information about the model, such as input and output tensor names, input and output types, and model description.
+It serves as a reference for integrating the TFLite model into applications.